ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 ## Course Open OnDemand Web Portals

-For courses on Grace and Farnam, we offer course-specific OOD URLs that allow the students to sign in with their NetID but work under their student account.
+Courses on the clusters have their own course-specific OOD URLs, also called course OOD portals.
+Through the course OOD URLs, students will sign in with their NetID but work under their student account.
 The course URLs all follow the same naming convention: `coursename.ycrc.yale.edu`.
 More information about course OODs can be found at [academic support](https://research.computing.yale.edu/services/academic-support).

 !!! warning
     If you only have a student account, but try to sign in through the cluster OOD URL, you will get an error in the browser: